 Findhorn Food Forest (aka the Edible Woodland Garden) (ScotLAND Learner)

-Visiting: The garden is open to the public and you can simply drop by anytime you want during daylight hours and wander around.
-There are three information boards that give you the basics of permaculture and forest gardens. - make sure you look on the back of them.
+Visiting: The garden is open to the public and you can drop by anytime you want during daylight hours and wander around.
+There are three information signs at the entrance that give you the basics of permaculture and an overview of the forest garden.
+On the back you will find information about the architecture of a forest garden, the water management system, the soil-food web.

 The Findhorn Food Forest is a demonstration project that aspires to become a forest!